tomquirk/jb-instant-swap-delegate/README.md

 use `yarn deploy:mainnet` and `yarn deploy:goerli` to deploy and verify (see .env.example for required env vars, using a ledger by default).

-## Code coverage
 Run `yarn coverage`to display code coverage summary and generate an LCOV report

-To display code coverage in VSCode:
-- You need to install the [coverage gutters extension (Ryan Luker)](https://marketplace.visualstudio.com/items?itemName=ryanluker.vscode-coverage-gutters) or any other extension handling LCOV reports
-- ctrl shift p > "Coverage Gutters: Display Coverage" (coverage are the colored markdown lines in the left gutter, after the line numbers)

-## PR
-Github CI flow will run both unit and forked tests, log the contracts size (with the tests) and check linting compliance.